kvasdopil/ui-gen/docs/MEMORY.md

    - Returns HTML with title metadata comment
 7. `Screen` component:
    - Extracts title from HTML metadata (`<!-- Title: ... -->`)
+   - Replaces the incomplete conversation point with completed one (prevents duplicate)
    - Updates conversation point with HTML and title
    - Displays title above the screen
    - Wraps HTML with document structure